Qonfused/OCE-Build/README.md

     - [ ] Compiler options with external refs and patchfiles
   - [ ] CI support for managing and building Kexts with XCode

+## Installation

+See the [install](/docs/install.md) documentation for more information on how to install OCE Build as an executable or as a Python library.

+## Getting Started

+>TODO

+## Contributing

+See the [contributing](/docs/contributing.md) documentation for more information on how to contribute to this project.

 ## Development

 Development of this project is done using [Poetry](https://python-poetry.org/).
 Poetry is a Python package manager that provides a virtual environment for managing dependencies and project configuration.
 Poetry is required to be installed on your system to develop and build this project.